pgarber/sample_app/README.md

 views from divshot:
 homepage.html went into users/_homepage.html.erb
-myfeedback went into users/show.html.erb landing.html went into shared/_landing.html.erb
+myfeedback went into users/show.html.erb - now put it in users/myfeedback landing.html went into shared/_landing.html.erb
-leaderboard.html went into users/leaderboard.html (should it be a partial?) give_feedback.html went into static_pages/give_feedback.html.erb
+leaderboard.html went into users/leaderboard.html (should it be a partial?) give_feedback.html went into static_pages/give_feedback.html.erb -> now in show.html.erb

 try to do better design with shared/_signed_in_sidebar.html.erb